 Faint light is starting to filter through the trees at the Trinity Cemetery in the German city of Dresden, where two undertakers, part way through an exhumation, are driving their shovels into the soil.

 Karin Ranisch, her husband Bernd and their three adult daughters look on in tense anticipation.
-For at the head of the grave is that of the family's firstborn, Christoph, who was pronounced dead at a Dresden hospital in June, 1975.
+For the grave belongs to the family's firstborn, Christoph, who was pronounced dead at a Dresden hospital in June, 1975.
 He was just two years old.

 Back then, the city was still part of the former communist German Democratic Republic (GDR), in which the secret police known as the Stasi went to extraordinary lengths — including infiltrating families through spying — to keep the population in check.